surjit/jpauli.github.io/_carew/posts/2015-09-18-php-string-management.md

 Like we saw, strings in PHP 7 are now reference counted, and that prevents us from needing to fully duplicate them when wanting to store a "copy" of a string from a layer to the other.

 But, interned strings still matter.
-They are still used in PHP 7, and that works nearly the same way as in PHP 5; except that we don't use a special buffer anymore, because we can flag a *zend_string* as being interned (the structure now allows us to do so).
+They are still used in PHP 7, and that works nearly the same way as in PHP 5; except that we don't use a special buffer anymore, because we can flag for gargage collector a *zend_string* as being interned (the structure now allows us to do so).

 So, creating an interned string in PHP 7, is creating a *zend_string* and flag it with **IS_STR_INTERNED** When releasing a *zend_string* using `zend_string_release()`, the API checks if the string is interned and just does nothing if it is the case.